-If you deal with a lot with local files and remote files in the cloud, ForkLift is a great tool to improve your efficiency and productivity.
+If you deal with a lot of local files and remote files in the cloud, ForkLift is a great tool to improve your efficiency and productivity.

-Without opening different browsers to connect the cloud storage and serves, you can directly access all the files in one ForkLift.
-The dual panes in ForkLift is an awesome feature that enables you to manage and move files without pain.
-It’s much more efficient than Finder.
+Without opening different browsers to connect the cloud storage and servers, you can directly access all the files in one ForkLift.
+The dual panes in ForkLift are an awesome feature that enables you to manage and move files without pain.
+It’s much more efficient than the Finder.

 The cost of the full version (i.e. $30) is not cheap.
 But considering the value and convenience it brings, and the productivity gains, it’s totally worth it.
 And I highly recommend this app.